aratare-jp/epsilon-clj/docs/quick-start.md

 <!-- protected region Enter your custom code here end -->
 ```

-Nice!
-Let's trigger some regeneration by adding a newline in `book.html.egx` (anywhere is fine).
-Check the content of
-`EMPBook.html` again, and you'll see:
+Rerun the previous command and check the content of `EMPBook.html` again, and you'll see:

 ```html
 <!-- Omit for brevity -->